Hi, this is Tom and in this post, I’ll cover 21 proven mountain bike training tips for XC and marathon racers.

 MTB XC racing has been described as a series of sprints out of corners, and it’s a huge advantage to be able to lay down a lot of power from a low start speed.

-In this vein then, try to work in some maximal sprints on both your road and your MTB rides, experimenting with high cadence and low cadence accelerations.
+Try to work in some maximal sprints on both your road and your MTB rides.
+Experiment with high cadence and low cadence accelerations.

 20. RIDE MULTIPLE SURFACES